Microsoft Dynamics 365 (online) Security and Compliance Planning Guide

 For more information, see the following resources:

-For additional information related to Microsoft Dynamics CRM Online security and features, see the following resources.
+For additional information related to Microsoft Dynamics 365 (online) security and features, see the following resources.

-Administrators and users who have administrative responsibilities typically use the Settings area of the Microsoft Dynamics CRM Web application to manage Microsoft Dynamics CRM.
+Administrators and users who have administrative responsibilities typically use the Settings area of the Microsoft Dynamics 365 Web application to manage Microsoft Dynamics 365.
 A mouse and keyboard are the typical devices that administrators use to interact with the application.

 Users who don’t use a mouse can use a keyboard to navigate the user interface and complete actions.
 The ability to use the keyboard in this way is a result of support for keyboard interactions that a browser provides.

-For more information, see the following Microsoft Dynamics CRM Web application accessibility topics:
+For more information, see the following Microsoft Dynamics 365 Web application accessibility topics:

 For more information, see the following Microsoft Management Console (MMC) accessibility topics: